 Hi, my name is John Byers and I'm in Champaign, Illinois.
 I'm a believer in our Lord Jesus Christ.
 When I graduated from the U of I

-business school in 1971 I had no idea I was going to spend the next 40 years in the vacuum cleaner business.
-There was a recession on and I wanted to stay in Champaign-Urbana, so the best job I could
+business school in 1971 I had no idea I was going to spend the next 45+ years in the vacuum cleaner business.
+There was a recession on and I wanted to stay in Champaign-Urbana, so the best job I

-in the 50's with the rise of the hardware chains).
-Since I had been indoctrinated by Hoover that they were by far superior to all other vacuums, the only new vacuums I sold at first were Hoovers.
-I
+plan in the 50's with the rise of the hardware chains).
+Since I had been indoctrinated by Hoover that they were by far superior to all other vacuums, the only new vacuums I sold at first were

-soon found that in some instances, other vacuums actually worked better, and I widened my selection.
+Hoovers.
+I soon found that in some instances, other vacuums actually worked better, and I widened my selection.
 As the technology changed, and new brands entered the market, I tried a number of them.
-Sometimes

-brands changed their quality level, like Panasonic and Hoover which used to be premium brands, and are now cheap Chinese products.
-I tried bagless when they first came out and found they were messy
+Sometimes brands changed their quality level, like Panasonic and Hoover which used to be premium brands, and are now cheap Chinese products.
+I tried bagless when they first came out and found they

-and leaked a lot of dust into the air.
+were messy and leaked a lot of dust into the air.
 But no matter what brands we are selling, we guarantee what we sell, and will stand behind it, during and after the warranty.
-As many factories have closed and
+As many factories have

 In 1984 Mr Arnold sold the building and retired.
 I bought an old house at 1012 W University in Urbana.
 I chose it because I could afford it, it was zoned for business, was on a very busy street, had a gravel parking lot in back, and a garage to store old vacuums in.
 I had the lot paved, had some minor remodeling done and moved in.The building really was too small, but I stayed there for over 19 years.
 At times we turned away repairs because there was no more room for them.
 Aside from the garage in back full of old machines, I bought a 1000 sf warehouse east of town, plus I put up a small shed holding about 50 machines.
 Since many American factories have closed and parts for many older machines are no longer available we have hundreds of old vacuums we can scrap for parts.